 5. Financial Manager

-Financial Managers rank #3 in best white collar jobs in the world.
+Financial Managers rank #3 in the best white collar jobs in the world.

 - Education Required: Minimum: Bachelor’s degree in finance, accounting, economics, or business administration.